calle5555/Security-For-Summer-Home/README.md

 ## Visual Studio Code

-To develop the website and also the server-side mqtt client, I used [visual studio code](https://code.visualstudio.com/).
+To develop the website and also the server-side MQTT client, I used [visual studio code](https://code.visualstudio.com/).
 I used this IDE because it is plug-and-play, easy to use and it is easy to structure and keep track of the files and folders.
 It is also convenient that the IDE comes with many extensions that offer great quality-of-life services.
 The following steps describe how to download the IDE and also the plugins that I used.

 1. Download dependencies
 ```bash